CERTIS – the interbank payment system – description

 Balances on interbank payment accounts are also used to fulfil the reserve requirements.
 The maintenance of minimum reserves is mandatory in the Czech Republic.
 Minimum reserves are set at 2.0 % percentage points of deposits and can be used for interbank payments.

-A normal accounting day begins on the previous working day (D-1) at about 5 p.m. for acceptance of payment orders.
-The settlement starts at 0:00 on the working day (D).
-The cut-off time is on the working day (D) at 4 p.m.
+An accounting day begins on the previous working day (D-1) at 5 p.m. and ends at 4 p.m. of the following working day (D).
+The settlement in the CERTIS system takes place from 12 a.m. to 4 p.m. on day D. The settlement of instant payments in the CERTIS system takes place 24 hours a day (for more information, see the CERTIS schedule – Annex no. 3 to the Rules of the CERTIS Payment System).
 During the accounting day, participants send data to CERTIS in electronic form in accordance with fixed rules and procedures set out by the Czech National Bank.
 Participants deliver data by using the telecommunications network.
 SWIFT is not used.
-When the control programs validate that all data are of the required quality, a payment order is accepted by the CERTIS system and the settlement process can begin.
+When the control programs validate that all data are of the required quality, a payment order is accepted by the CERTIS system and the settlement process begins.
 During that process the account of the sending bank is checked to see if it contains sufficient funds to cover the transactions submitted.
 If the result of the check is positive, the transfers are immediately settled by debiting the sending bank's account and crediting the receiving bank's account.
 The throughput of the system is about 1,500,000 transactions per hour.
 The processed transactions are transmitted to the respective participant in electronic form via the telecommunications network.

 CERTIS executes payments only if the sending bank's account has sufficient cover (no overdrafts are allowed on the accounts).
 If funds are insufficient to cover a transaction, the transaction is placed in the so-called "hold queue".
-Information about queued payments is accessible for the respective bank through AMOS.
+Information about queued payments is accessible for the respective bank through web portal AMOS, which provides participants with interactive access to data from the CERTIS system.

 Sufficient cover for the execution of queued payments may be obtained: